 With more than 97,000 works of art spanning the world of art from antiquity to the present, the Princeton University Art Museum is one of the finest university art museums in the world.
 Its permanent collection, special exhibitions and educational programming draw year-round crowds.

 As a student, you'll find extraordinary avenues for the museum to shape and stretch your learning across disciplines.
 A Student Advisory Board helps students make the most of the museum through lively events, visiting artist talks, and ongoing dialogue inspired by the collection.

 Opportunities to experience the arts are everywhere at Princeton and animate life on campus.
 In any given week, the calendar is packed with performances and events.

-Sit on stage as top string quartets perform in Richardson Auditorium and then join a late-night chamber jam with those same artists.
+Sit on stage as top string quartets perform as part of Princeton University Concerts and then join a late-night chamber jam with them.
 Listen to a reading by writer/activist Dacia Maranni and engage in the conversation that follows, led by faculty members Jhumpa Lahiri and Alessandro Giammei.
 Or enjoy a musical at the McCarter Theatre Center in which actors, directors, producers, and set and lighting designers — all Princeton students — bring audiences to their feet.

 The arts surround you as you make your way across campus.
 Princeton is home to one of the country's most significant collections of 20th- and 21st-century sculpture, including works by Henry Moore, Louise Nevelson and Richard Serra.
 In Jadwin Hall. you'll come across a Louis Comfort Tiffany leaded glass triptych window.
 The Bloomberg Hall dormitory welcomes residents with the Sol Lewitt painting, "Whirls and Twirls."
 And the Gothic exteriors of many buildings offer tigers, gargoyles and other hand-carved surprises waiting to be discovered.